 But after a while he’d get up, shake his antlers like clearing the cobwebs after a siesta, stroll insouciantly toward the front fence, turn back to give me one last eyeroll, and leap over the 48-inch-high barrier as easy as jumping over a length of garden hose.
 Then he’d saunter up the street.

 Next morning he’d be back, bedded down in his leafy lair, shorn hosta leaves hanging out of his mouth.
 Now that’s loyalty!

-Reginald was a white-tailed deer, Odocoileus virginianus.
-There are many white-tailed deer in our valley, and it’s not unusual to see whole families of Odocoileus strolling the through our neighborhoods, stopping now and then to snack on somebody’s daylilies and arrogantly crossing the streets with complete disregard for painted crosswalks and charging SUVs.
+Reginald was a black-tailed deer, Odocoileus hemionus.
+There are many black-tailed deer in our valley, and it’s not unusual to see whole families of Odocoileus strolling the through our neighborhoods, stopping now and then to snack on somebody’s daylilies and arrogantly crossing the streets with complete disregard for painted crosswalks and charging SUVs.
 Deer simply adore the smorgasbord of civilized life.
 People will stop and gawk at these little parades as if they're witnessing a once-in-a-lifetime phalanx of centaurs marching past.
 Ooh!
 Deer!

 Not every local townie approves of these roving bands of herbivores, and lots of energy and expense has been devoted to keeping deer out of folks’ properties.
 Eight-foot-high fences are popular, eight feet being the lawful limit around here and the theoretical vertical limit for leaping deer, although yes there are stories of deer leaping over eight-footers easy as a sneeze.